LGV/HGV Training Courses

 Step 5 – CPC Training

-Any driver who is hoping to drive a vehicle over 3.5-tonnes commercially or for hire and reward purposes is required to complete 35 hours of periodic CPC training every 5-years.
+Any driver who is hoping to drive a vehicle over 3.5-tonnes commercially or for hire and reward purposes is required to complete 35 hours of periodic training every 5-years.

-After you have completed the 5 steps mentioned above, you will have completed your LGV driver training and gained your full licence.
+After you have completed the 5 steps mentioned above, you will have completed your driver training and gained your full licence.
 You are now able to take a job as an LGV or lorry driver and begin your journey in your new career.

 What is the difference between Category C and Category C+E?